Open an online savings account in a few easy steps

 There are two major advantages to a Traditional IRA.
-First, it’s funded with pre-tax dollars to reduce your overall taxable income, in other words, you pay fewer taxes today.
-Second, the funds in your Traditional IRA grow tax-free until you withdraw them.
-You can begin withdrawing funds without penalty at age 59.
-If you withdraw funds before then, you may be subject to a 10% tax penalty on the withdrawn amount.
+First, it may be funded with pre-tax dollars to reduce your overall taxable income.
+In other words, you may pay fewer taxes today.
+Second, the funds in your Traditional IRA grow tax-free until you distribute them.
+You can begin distributing funds without penalty at age 591⁄2.
+If you distribute funds before then, you may be subject to an IRS 10% tax penalty on the withdrawn amount.

 Current tax law allows you to convert a Traditional IRA to a Roth IRA regardless of your income and tax-filing status.
 While you’ll have to pay income tax when you convert your tax-deductible, tax-deferred Traditional IRA to a Roth IRA, the assets in your new Roth IRA will then grow tax-free forever.

-As you can see, Discover’s IRA CDs offer a wide range of potential advantages for retirement saving, regardless of your current time frame or tax priorities.
-Thanks to their competitive rates, guaranteed returns, flexibility, and tax-advantaged benefits, Discover IRA CDs may provide one of the most convenient routes to future financial security.
+As you can see, Discover’s IRA CD and IRA Savings Account offer a wide range of potential advantages for retirement saving, regardless of your current time frame or tax priorities.
+Thanks to their competitive rates, flexibility and tax-advantaged benefits, Discover IRA accounts may provide one of the most convenient paths to future financial security.

-In addition to offering IRA CDs to help you grow your retirement savings, Discover also offers an Online Savings Account to help you with your short-term savings goals and a full range of CDs to help you save for the future.
-Open an account online in minutes or call our 24-hour U.S.-based Customer Service at 1-800-347-7000.
+In addition to offering IRA accounts to help you grow your retirement savings, Discover also offers an Online Savings Account to help you with your short-term savings goals and a full range of CDs to help you save for the future.
+Open an account online in minutes or call our 24-hour U.S.-based Customer Service at 800-347-7000.